albert12132/albertwu.org/notes/contents/vimrc.md

 The `.vimrc` file goes in your home directory.
 The `.` at the beginning will hide the file from a normal `ls` UNIX command (so as not to clutter), but it is still there.
-You can edit the file from vim
+You can edit the file from Vim
 itself:

     vim .vimrc